openebs/openebs/k8s/upgrades/README.md

 release tags and changes made in the values/templates.
 After updating the YAML or helm chart or helm chart values, you can use the above procedures to upgrade the OpenEBS Control Plane components.

+### After Upgrade
+From 2.0.0, OpenEBS uses a new algorithm to generate the UUIDs for blockdevices to identify any type of disk across the nodes in the cluster.
+Therefore, blockdevices that were not used (Unclaimed state) in earlier versions will be made Inactive and new resources will be created for them.
+Existing devices that are in use will continue to work normally.

 ## Step 3: Upgrade the OpenEBS Pools and Volumes